FutureTechZW/aws-cloudformation/README.md

 It also consist of and index.html file that is linke to the template.yml file

 Back-end

-Internet Getway
+1.Internet Getway

-RouteTable
+2.RouteTable

-Security Group
+3.Security Group

-EC2
+4.EC2

-RDS MySQL Database
+5.RDS MySQL Database

-VPC
+6.VPC

-security group
+7.Security group